devOpifex/titan/docs/about/internals.md

 ## Principle

-Titan aims not to make your service go down, that would be too ironic.
+Titan aims not to make your service go down, the irony that would be...
 Therefore titan makes very little use of `stop` and instead uses `warning` starting in `[IGNORING]` and skips the action.

+!!! tip
+    Warnings starting in `[IGNORING]` indicate actions being ignored, e.g.: metric not being set to given value.

 E.g.: One cannot decrease the value of Counters, if you try to do so Titan will return a warning and ignore the action but will not `stop`.